-The Visa Waiver Program, in short VWP, is a program for the visa-free entry to the US, which was initiated by the US Congress in 1986.
+The Visa Waiver Program, in short VWP, enables travelers to enter the US visa-free.
+It was initiated by the US Congress in 1986.
 ESTA is part of this program.
-In the following, you will get to know the most important aspects of this agreement.
+Learn about the most important aspects of the Visa Waiver agreement.

 The official entry permit for the USA!

 The Visa Waiver Program is a partnership that allows citizens of participating countries to travel visa-free to all 50 US states as well as Guam, Puerto Rico, and the American Virgin Islands.

 The goal is to improve American foreign relations and to make it easier for a larger number of short-term tourists and business travelers to enter the US without a visa for up to 90 days.
 In return, participating VWP partner countries should also enable U.S. citizens to enter their country without a visa under comparable conditions.

 The VWP was created by the Immigration Reform and Control Act of 1986 and is administered by the U.S. Department of Homeland Security in cooperation with the U.S. State Department.
 Originally, the scheme was intended to run for only three years.
 In the meantime, however, it has existed for over 30 years.
 The Visa Waiver Permanent Program Act finally anchored the VWP as a permanent legal agreement in October 2000.